Reviewing 908 Devices (MASS) and Its Peers

-908 Devices (NASDAQ:MASS – Get Rating) is one of 28 publicly-traded companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare 908 Devices to related companies based on the strength of its earnings, risk, institutional ownership, profitability, valuation, analyst recommendations and dividends.
+908 Devices (NASDAQ:MASS – Get Rating) is one of 28 publicly-traded companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare 908 Devices to related companies based on the strength of its earnings, valuation, risk, profitability, analyst recommendations, dividends and institutional ownership.

+79.2% of 908 Devices shares are owned by institutional investors.
+Comparatively, 61.0% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by institutional investors.
+51.1% of 908 Devices shares are owned by company insiders.
+Comparatively, 16.1% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

-This table compares 908 Devices and its competitors’ net margins, return on equity and return on assets.
+This table compares 908 Devices and its rivals revenue, earnings per share (EPS) and valuation.

 |908 Devices